 Statistical analysis of the metagenomic data

 To determine whether the microbiomes of the IR and IS group are distinct, the phyloseq R package was used to perform a Principal Coordinate Analysis (PCoA) with the Bray-Curtis dissimilarity on the log(1+x) transformed metagenomic data.
 A multivariate ANOVA with permutations (PERMANOVA) was then carried out on the phyloseq relative abundances to investigate whether the differences suggested by the PCoA were significant.
 Finally, a multivariate homogeneity check of the group dispersions was performed to determine whether the variance of the 2 groups could be an explanation for any separation seen in the PCoA.
-These last 2 analyses were done using the vegan package (Jari Oksanen, F. Guillaume Blanchet, Michael Friendly, Roeland Kindt, Pierre Legendre, Dan McGlinn, Peter R. Minchin,R. B. O'Hara, Gavin L. Simpson, Peter Solymos, M. Henry H. Stevens, Eduard Szoecs and Helene Wagner (2019). vegan:Community Ecology Package.
+These last 2 analyses were done using the vegan R- package (Jari Oksanen, F. Guillaume Blanchet, Michael Friendly, Roeland Kindt, Pierre Legendre, Dan McGlinn, Peter R. Minchin,R. B. O'Hara, Gavin L. Simpson, Peter Solymos, M. Henry H. Stevens, Eduard Szoecs and Helene Wagner (2019). vegan:Community Ecology Package.
 R package version 2.5-6. https://CRAN.R-project.org/package=vegan).

 From this, an investigation into the phylum abundances per sample in each group was executed using barplots and allowed for elaboration of the variance in phylum abundance of the 2 groups.
 Finally, in order to examine which taxa were more and less abundant in each group, box plots for each phylum illustrating the mean abundances of each group were created.
 All differences in mean abundance were investigated using Wilcoxon tests.
 Moreover, the top taxa separating the 2 groups were able to be identified using the results of the previously run PERMANOVA.